 Moving over to the cabinet area, there is a method to the madness (kind of).
 The small cabinet on the left is mostly home to my roommate’s vast selection of tea, plus some water crackers, and up top, a bowl of ramen and a packet of Tim-Tams that I received at an Australia-themed dinner.
 I keep them up there to try to trick myself into forgetting I have them.
 It’s...not really working.

 On the right, let’s break this down by shelf.
 The top is mostly oddball ingredients I bought for some ethnic cooking project that I’ve only used once and can’t bear to throw away now (breadcrumbs nonwithstanding).
 That big bag in front is trahana from Cyprus, and behind that there’s shrimp chips, dried coconut flakes, a bag containing dozens of little bags of fermented soybean paste called pong yi gyi from Burma, and some pistachios.
-There is a very good chance I will never use the pone gi gyi—I don’t actually really like it—but I visited the factory where it’s manufactured in Bagan and refuse to toss this edible keepsake.
+There is a very good chance I will never use the pong yi gyi—I don’t actually really like it—but I visited the factory where it’s manufactured in Bagan and refuse to toss this edible keepsake.

 Middle shelf: mostly various types of salt (kosher, sea, table) and pepper (dried red, chili, bulk bag of black peppercorn refills for the grinder).
 Also: another container of breadcrumbs, because that sometimes happens when you live with roommates.

 Bottom shelf: all of the spices!
 Too many to name.
 Probably everything you can think of, plus more, including za’atar and herbs de Provence.
-Like many people with a vast array of exotic spices, I find myself cooking with salt, pepper, and red pepper flakes 90% of the time.

 This is the liquids shelf.
 Oils, vinegars, various fish sauces (some of them smuggled back from Phu Quoc in Vietnam, where they forbid passengers from bringing it on the plane), and a glass milk bottle full of shallot-infused vegetable oil I made for a recipe from Naomi Duguid’s Burma cookbook and haven’t touched since.

-A portion of cookbooks
+A Portion of Cookbooks

 Let’s talk about cookbooks (I’ll get to that bottom shelf in a minute).
 What you see here is a very small portion of my cookbook collection, the rest of which is stashed on my bedroom floor and desks both at home and in the office.
 Food editors get a lot of cookbooks.
 It’s a nice perk, but most of them don’t make it home with me.
 These are a few that have—the classics like Joy of Cooking and Harold McGee’s On Food and Cooking, single-subject compendiums like Chez Panisse Vegetables and The Complete Book of Pasta and Noodles, and cheffy lookers like Sunday Suppers at Lucques and Ottolenghi.
 I would be lying if I said I cooked straight from books all that often, but I do like to have them for reference and inspiration.